 So long as your total calories for the end of the week are 3,500 less than you burned, it doesn’t appear to make too much of a difference how it shakes out on a daily basis.
 (13)

 Macros for Bodybuilding

 That’s general advice.
 Some more precise advice, given by Dr. Eric Trexler of Stronger By Science, is to aim to gain 0.25 to 0.5 percent of your bodyweight each week.
 If you weigh 200 pounds, that’s 0.5 to 1 pound per week.
-But start on the lower side, 0.25 percent of your weight, to minimize the chance of gaining more fat than you want.
+Starting conservatively and adding calories over time if the scale isn’t moving at all is a solid strategy for staving off any potentially-unwanted fat gain.

 Remember that total calories and macros are far more important when it comes to managing weight, body composition, and performance, and the precise timing is not a priority.
 But if you’re happy to put in the extra work, carb cycling usually looks like this:

 - Wednesday (workout day): 3,000

 - Saturday (rest day): 2,000